Frenchkebab/simple-nft/README.txt

 to transfer the NFT again, then it will get stuck their.

 `transferFrom` doesn't check if the recipient is a smart contract.

+### What if we just point to the jpeg of the image?

+It's the combination of the smart contract address and tokenId that makes NFT unique